This tutorial covers:

 .

-Now any time you make changes to your application, CircleCI will automatically run your tests and verify whether the changes made are breaking your application.
+Now any time you make changes to your CLI application, CircleCI will automatically run your tests and verify whether the changes made are breaking your application.

 Conclusion